Māui (Māori mythology): Mahuika

+Mahuika in Te Tohunga, The Ancient Legends and Traditions of the Maoris (1907) by Wilhelm Dittmer.

 Māui wanted to know where fire came from, so one night he went among the villages of his people and put all the fires out.
-Māui's mother Taranga, who was their rangatira, said that someone would have to ask Mahuika, the goddess of fire, for more.
-So Māui (a grandson of Mahuika) offered to go and find her.
-Mahuika lived in a cave in a burning mountain at the end of the Earth.
-She gave Māui one of her burning fingernails to relight the fires, but Māui extinguished fingernail after fingernail until Mahuika became angry and sent fire to pursue Māui.
+Taranga, as the village rangatira, said that someone would have to ask Mahuika, the goddess of fire, for more.
+Māui visited her cave in a burning mountain at the end of the Earth, where she gave Māui one of her burning fingernails to relight the fires.
+Māui extinguished fingernail after fingernail until Mahuika became angry and sent fire to pursue Māui.

 Māui transformed himself into a hawk to escape, but to no avail, for Mahuika set both land and sea on fire.
-Māui prayed to his great ancestors Tāwhirimātea, god of weather, and Whaitiri-matakataka, goddess of thunder, who answered by pouring rain to extinguish the fire.
-Mahuika threw her last nail at Māui, but it missed him and flew into some trees including the māhoe and the kaikōmako.
+Māui prayed to Tāwhirimātea, god of weather, and Whaitiri-matakataka, goddess of thunder, who answered by pouring rain to extinguish the fire.
+Mahuika threw her last nail at Māui, but it missed him and flew into groves of māhoe and kaikōmako tress.
 Māui brought back dry sticks of these trees to his village and showed his people how to rub the sticks together and make fire.

-Irawaru, the first dog
+Irawaru

 Māui went fishing with Irawaru, the husband of his sister Hina.
 During the expedition, he became annoyed with Irawaru; versions differ as to the cause.
 In some, Māui was jealous of Irawaru's success at fishing; in others, they disagreed when their fishing-lines became entangled; in still others, Māui was angry at Irawaru's refusal to give him a cloak, or disgusted at Irawaru's greedy nature.
 Whatever the provocation, when Māui and Irawaru returned to shore, Māui stretched out Irawaru's limbs and transformed him into the first dog.
 When Hina asked Māui if he had seen her husband, Māui told her to call "Moi!
 Moi!", whereupon Irawaru, in dog form, came running.
 Hina, in grief, threw herself into the ocean never to be seen again.